 Biometric data is listed as just one aspect of personal information that must be protected under PIPA.

-However, there are two new laws, which specifically focus on biometric information in Maryland's pipeline.
+However, there are two other laws that specifically focus on biometric information in Maryland.

 The first is called "Commercial Law - Consumer Protection - Biometric Identifiers and Biometric Information Privacy."
 It made its way through Maryland's House of Representatives at the beginning of 2020.